Profit & Loss Statement (P&L)

 - statement of income.

-Simply put, the profit & loss statement shows whether a company is making money or not.
+At its most basic, the P/L statement shows whether a company is making money or not.
 All companies need to generate revenue to stay in business, making the P&L statement essential.

-Companies don’t always have a positive net income at the end of a P&L. If a company is suffering a ‘loss’, this means that it is spending more than it earns (also known as being ‘in the red’).
+Companies don’t always have a positive net income at the end of a P&L. If a company is suffering a ‘loss’, this means that it's spending more than it earns (also known as being ‘in the red’).

 How Do You Calculate Profit and Loss?

-There are several components to a profit and loss statement, but the simplest way to calculate profit and loss is to:
+There are several components to any profit and loss structure, but the simplest way to calculate profit and loss is to:

 - Add up all income (revenue)